mukil/dm4-wikidata-toolkit/README.md

 ## Usage

+1 Download one of the json dumps from  [http://dumps.wikimedia.org/other/wikidata/](http://dumps.wikimedia.org/other/wikidata/).

-Find, edit and use the commands provided by any topic of type "Wikidata Dump Import" to
+2 Find (, probably edit) and use the commands provided by any topic of type "Wikidata Dump Import".
+It provides two commands to
-* start importing or removing certain entities and/or
+* Start importing (`Create topics`) or removing wikidata entities as configured (`Delete topics`)
-* control aspects of the "to-be-imported" data-values (like language) and relations (like websites) of a complete Wikidata JSON Dump.
+* Control aspects (via `Edit` of the "to-be-imported" data-values (like language) and relations (like websites)

 ## REST API